-The school has appointed a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSLs), ALL are members of the Senior Leadership Team and have the necessary status, training and authority to be responsible for matters relating to the welfare of pupils, including child protection.
+The school has appointed a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSLs), All are members of the Senior Leadership Team and have the necessary status, training and authority to be responsible for matters relating to the welfare of pupils, including child protection.

-In accordance with the Early Years Foundation Stage ("EYFS") statutory framework, the Deputy DSL Early Years is responsible for safeguarding in relation to pupils within the EYFS.
+In accordance with the Early Years Foundation Stage ("EYFS") statutory framework, the DSL is also responsible for safeguarding in relation to pupils within the EYFS.